Jashior/HS-Collector/README.md

 # HS-Collector

-HS-Collector is a web application to display an overview of your Hearthstone game card collection using the HSReply services.
+HS-Collector is a web application to display an overview of your Hearthstone game card collection using the HSReplay services.
 It gives a visual indication of your progress on different sets, and the rarities of cards within each set.

 # Demo